bglynch/code_scratchpad/blog/parsing-the-property-price-register-part-1/blog-text.md

 conn.close()
 ```

 Looking at the database, we can see that **163,637** County names have been **extracted**.

-This is approx 34% of rows in our database affected.
+This is approx **34%** of rows in our database affected.

 ![Screenshot 2021-05-04 at 11.20.26](images/db-county-1.png)

 ## Combine Extracted Data with the origional Dataset

 We have extracted either an Eircode, Dublin Postcode or County from **229,338** rows in the database.

-We will now combine this data with the origional dataset.
-In some cases, either the extracted County or Postcode won't match what is in the County or Postcode column.
-In this case we will combine the two and comma seperate them.
+We will now combine this data with the original dataset.
+In some cases, either the extracted County or Postcode won’t match what is in the County or Postcode column.
+In this case we will combine the two and comma-separate them.

 Also, if we have extracted a Dublin Postcode from an address where the County is not listed as Dublin, we will add Dublin to the county column.

-Theses rows that contain comma seperate values in the County or Dublin Postcode columns will have to be manually updated.
+Theses rows that contain comma-separated values in the County or Dublin Postcode columns will have to be manually updated.

 #### Get Origional Dataset as a pandas dataframe